sighupio/fury-kubernetes-service-mesh/docs/development/README.md

 ### Demos / Testing

-All of the following examples are tested in the pipeline
+All the following examples are tested in the pipeline

 ### e2e tests